albertotonda/albertotonda.github.io/content/publication/gaudesi-2013-anefficient/index.md

   has a strong correlation with phenotype-level problem-specific distance measures in two problems where individuals represent string of bits and Assembly-language programs, respectively.'
+featured: false
+publication: '*Proceeding of the fifteenth annual conference on Genetic and evolutionary computation conference - GECCO ′13*'
+doi: 10.1145/2463372.2463495
 links:
 - name: URL
   url: https://doi.org/10.1145/2463372.2463495
 ---